 Robert has put together a great website, including a superb tutorial on building the best open wire feedline going.
 He has kindly consented to allow me to link to his website, and you will not be disappointed.
 Thanks Robert

-Picture on left is ladderline, up since 2008.
-Picture on the right, is a 40 thru 10 Mtr Junior Doublet.The center picture is the 102 ftof new ladderline, (It is NOT a fence!!!) stretched out in the yard three months ago for final inspection before shipping to H44RK.
-This length was requested by Ralph.
-Must be some tall palm trees in the Solomons.
-The radiating section (all 133 ft of it-It,s the 80 thru 10Mtr version)) is behind me in the farm workshop.
+Picture on left is ladderline, and 540 ft loop, up since 2002.
+Picture on the right, is a 40 thru 10 Mtr Junior Doublet.The center picture is the 102 ftof new ladderline, (It is NOT a fence!!!) stretched out in the yard nine months ago for final inspection, before shipping to H44RK in Samoa.
+Thanks Ralph.The radiating section (all 135 ft of it. ) is behind me in the farm workshop.

 My own station is a very humble Yaesu FT102, Icom 730, outboard tuner, and 160 thru 10 mtr coverage on either my Doublet or Loop antenna.
 I regret having to use 4 ft of coax